CNN TV

 Following the countless pleadings of managers, players, the media and the fans after some horrendously embarrassing examples of goals that have not been given despite the ball crossing the line, FIFA is to allow the use of technology in the sport.

 After years of opposition Sepp Blatter, through FIFA’s law-making body the International Football Association Board has given the thumbs up, even if UEFA president Michel Platini’s digit remains fiercely down as he continues to oppose this new development.
-Read the rest of this entry »
+FULL POST

 Despite a penalty shootout defeat to Italy, England are above the Azzuri in FIFA's world rankings.